meteorrn/meteor-react-native/companion-packages/meteorrn-local/README.md

 **Options:**

+*groupBy (default: null):* Specifies a field to organize items on.
+Items will be grouped into separate AsyncStorage keys by specified limit.
+If you specifiy a limit, the limit will be applied to each group instead of the collection as a whole

+*limit (default: -1):* Specifies a limit to the number of documents to store.
+The sort property is required to use this.

+*sort (default: null):* Specifies a sort method to maintain documents by

 *disableDateParser (default: false):* Disables the default behavior when parsing the stringified collection of automatically converting date strings into JS dates

 ### Compatability